 Wild at Heart Foundation is based in the UK, however, the projects we support are worldwide, find out more about our projects here.

-Wild at Heart Foundation rehomes from a number of rescue centres across Europe (mainly Cyprus, Bosnia, Romania and Lesvos).
+Wild at Heart Foundation rehomes from a number of rescue centres across Europe (mainly Cyprus, Portugal, Romania and Lesvos).
 For this reason you are not able to meet the dogs before they arrive in the UK.

 Our adoption process follows three main stages.

 1) Completion of adoption form - We have an online adoption form and once this has been completed it registers your official interest in a dog, and also logs your details to our database.
 You can find the form here.
 We then either help to find the right dog for you or discuss the availability of the dog you are interested in.

 2) Home check via Skype or Facetime - Once the adoption form has been completed and you have a dog to adopt in mind, we will contact you to organise the home check.
 This is a fairly informal but rigorous process and ensures that the dog will be going to a great home.

 3) Adoption contract and ID - Following a successful home check, we will send you an adoption contract that details the terms and conditions of adopting a dog via Wild at Heart Foundation.
 We ask that you please sign and send this back to us with a copy of your photo ID and proof of address.
 We ask for the full adoption fee upfront to enable us to pay for the dogs transport.